longlong579/StatusBarCompatUtil/README.md

 #依赖
 Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories: allprojects {
+Add the JitPack repository to your build file/ Add it in your root build.gradle at the end of repositories: allprojects {
 		repositories {